thibmeu/draft-meunier-privacypass-reverse-flow-informational/draft-meunier-privacypass-reverse-flow.md

 This document specifies an instantiation of Privacy Pass Architecture {{RFC9576}}
 that allows for a "reverse" flow from the Origin to the Client.
-It describes a method for an Origin to issue new tokens in response to a request in which requests for which a token is redeemed.
+It describes a method for an Origin to issue new tokens in response to a request in which a token is redeemed.

 --- middle